redwolfsecurity/axibase_dockers/README.md

 ### Server URL

-If `SERVER_URL` variable is defined, then `server.url` ATSD Server Property will be set to value of this variable.
+If `SERVER_URL` variable is defined, the ATSD `server.url` property will be set to value of this variable.
+The `server.url` property determines the URL at which the ATSD web interface is accessible.

 ### Webhook Templates